Jammersplit/Randy.js/README.md

 function randomSequence(numberOfValues = 1, startValue = 0.0, endValue = 1.0, maxSpread = 1.0) { }
 ```

 Returns an array with length `numberOfValues`, filled with an ordered sequence of values between `startValue` and `endValue`.
-Think getting random points on a line from start to end.
+Think of getting random points on a line from start to end.

 `numberOfValues` should be a positive integer.
 Float values will be rounded to the next lowest integer.
 If `numberOfValues` is anything lower than `1`, the function returns an empty array.
 Default is `1`.